If you are going to attend a job fair, you need to know about important tips to pay attention to get the most out of such an event.

 According to professional resume writers, you should provide the most important and up-to-date information only on one page.
 You can use an extra second page, but only if you have something appropriate and necessary to tell.
 Make sure you cross out repeated skills and experience, irrelevant information, and another sort of extra writing.

 In case you can’t fit on a single page, think about a paper clip to be used to keep all pages of your resume together.
 This is really helpful, as hiring managers always have a lot of resumes, especially being at the job fair, so several pages of your document can simply get lost.

-It is necessary when you choose the format, paper size and font of your resume.
-You need to be creative writing your CV, but you should not use different fonts and colours, as your writing still has to be readable.
+It is necessary when you choose the format, paper size, and font of your resume.
+You need to be creative writing your CV, but you should not use different fonts and colors, as your writing still has to be readable.